UBC-CIC/AI-Learning-Assistant/README.md

             - `/admin`: Contains admin pages used in the application
             - `/instructor`: Contains instructor pages used in the application
             - `/student`: Contains student pages used in the application

+## Deeper Dive

+Here you can learn about how this project performs retrieval-augmented generation (RAG).
+For a deeper dive into how we use Large Language Models (LLMs) to generate text, please refer to the [Text Generation](./docs/text_generation) folder.
+For more knowledge on how data is consumed and interpreted for the LLM, please refer to the [Data Ingestion](./docs/data_ingestion) folder.

 ## Changelog
 N/A